 RSS feeds for Reddit, GitHub, YouTube, etc.

-RSS feeds for various places, e.g., Reddit, GitHub, YouTube, do exist, but they are hard to discover.
+RSS feeds for various places, e.g., Reddit, GitHub, YouTube, Discourse, WordPress, etc. do exist, but they are hard to discover.
+There usually isn’t an explicit feed link.

 One way to use them is in Thunderbird‘s RSS reader.
 Though it is very unintuitive to use.